 Tab.
-5.29 describes the icons present:
+5.29. describes the icons present:

 Pos.
 Name Description 1 Communication When active, indicates a remote communication session in progress.
 2 General alarm When the icon is: on and steady, it indicates the presence of an alarm condition.
 The alarm has been recorded and is currently present; flashing, it indicates the presence of a passed alarm condition.
 The alarm has been recorded and ended but has not yet been read and recovered by remote communication; off, no current alarm condition.
-3 Low battery When the icon is: lit and steady, indicates the low charge level (&lt;10%) of the metrology battery; flashing, indicates the critical (&lt;3%) charge level of the metrology battery; switched off, indicates that the metrological battery has a charge level of more than 10%.
+3 Low battery If active, it indicates the low charge level (<10%) of at least one of the battery packs.
 4 Temperature alarm When the icon is: on and steady, it indicates the presence of an alarm condition.
 The alarm has been recorded and is currently present; flashing, it indicates the presence of a passed alarm condition.
 The alarm has been recorded and ended but has not yet been read and recovered by remote communication; off, no current alarm condition.
-5 Valve status The valve is: closed: Val 20 C (5a); enabled to reopen: Val 40 E (5a); closed but can be enabled to be reopened by entering the password: Val 80 P (5a); open: Val 00 A (5b); in error: Val 60 F (5a or 5b depending on previous state); moving: flashing.
+5 Valve status The valve is: closed: Val 20 C (5a); re-enabled: Val 40 R (5a); open: Val 00 A (5b).
 6 Available scrolling keys Indicates, when active, that progress keys are available to navigate sub-menus.
 7 "Enter" key available Indicates, when active, that the 'Enter' key is available.

-5.3 - START-UP PROCEDURE
+5.3 -START-UP PROCEDURE

 Under normal operating conditions, the display is completely off.
 Tab.
-5.30 shows the procedure for switching on the interface:
+5.30. shows the procedure for switching on the interface:

 Step Action

-4 Press the green 'Enter' button to switch on the display.
+Press the green 'Enter' button to switch on the display.

-NOTICE!
+1 NOTICE!

 Upon switch-on, a 'lamp test' is performed, lasting approximately 3 sec., during which all fields will be lit to check for faulty segments or icons.

-2 At the end of the 'lamp test', the first page of the 'menu field' is displayed.
+At the end of the 'lamp test', the first page of the 'menu field' is displayed.

-NOTICE!
+2 NOTICE!

 See section 5.4 for menu navigation.

 3 Navigating the interface.

-5.4 - NAVIGATION PROCEDURE
+5.4 -NAVIGATION PROCEDURE